christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 1. give up on perfection: every human (including you) is flawed, so "good enough" is actually the best one can achieve
 2. accept you will never be fully understood: humans are complicated and aren't good at communicating, so no one can fully understand anyone else
 3. realize you are crazy: study the ways your brain tricks itself.
-If you don't think you trick yourself, and don't regularly discover embarrassing mistakes in thinking you've made, you're diluding yourself
+If you don't think you trick yourself, and don't regularly discover embarrassing mistakes in thinking you've made, you're deluding yourself
 4. be happy to be taught and calm when teaching: your partner will be better than you at things, and you should want to learn from them.
 At the same time, be a kind teacher
 5. realize you aren't compatible: romanticism teaches that the right person is someone that shares your tastes, interests, and general attitudes to life.
-This works for short term relationships, but becomes irrelevant over time. **The best long term partner is one who can negotiate differences in taste intelligently and wisely; the person who is good at disagreement.** It is the capacity to tolerate difference that is the true marer of the 'right' person. **Compatibility is an achievement of love, not a precondition.**
+This works for short term relationships, but becomes irrelevant over time. **The best long term partner is one who can negotiate differences in taste intelligently and wisely; the person who is good at disagreement.** It is the capacity to tolerate difference that is the true marker of the 'right' person. **Compatibility is an achievement of love, not a precondition.**